n-johnson/scrolly/README.md

 - Doesn't play 100% nice with pageUp/pageDown, it pages too much content at once to be useful.
   - Bind the keypress event and intercept those keys.
 Instead move up or down just one section of content.
 - Pressing the Home key from the bottom results in the list being displayed out of order.
 Scrolling through corrects in automatically.
 I haven't looked into why this occurs.
+- Small issue with appending elements.
+It works fine everywhere except the final section OUTSIDE of div.body.
+The height for the final section is calculated from the body.
+  - To fix just change it to calculate the height from all children - :after won't be a child.